course-kit/client/README.md

 #### `meta: object`

-An object containing all meta properties of the lesson (these are set in the frontmatter of the lesson content).
-Will only include the *public* meta properties if the user is not logged in.
+An object containing any public meta properties of the lesson (these are set in the frontmatter of the lesson content).

 ## CourseSummary object